nickdellaquilo/Business-Project/project-writeup.md

 The data consists of two tables from New York City's [Open Data](https://opendata.cityofnewyork.us/).
 The [Restaurant Applications](https://data.cityofnewyork.us/Transportation/Open-Restaurant-Applications/pitm-atqc) dataset has ~12,400 rows and 35 columns, detailing descriptive information of restaurants with outdoor seating, including their location and seating size.
 The [MenuStat](https://data.cityofnewyork.us/Health/DOHMH-MenuStat/qgc5-ecnb) dataset contains ~65,200 rows with 49 columns, describing the nutritional information of items from several different restaurant chains.

 ## Algorithms
 Both datasets were filtered to remove duplicates, null values, and extreme outliers where applicable.
-Visualizations were
+Visualizations were created using Tableau to perform a preliminary exploratory data analysis.

 ## Tools